im-tomu/fomu-workshop/README.md

 uart:~$ led_breathe
 ```

-The `led_toggle` command controls the green LED by turning it on and off.
+The `led_toggle` command controls the LED by turning it on and off.
-`led_breathe` enables the breathe effect of the blue LED.
+`led_breathe` enables the breathe effect of the LED.

 The script you loaded configures Renode to log all communication with Fomu.
 After issuing some commands in Zephyr's shell you'll see: